About contextual targeting

 Based on this analysis, the central theme of each webpage is determined.

-When your keyword matches a webpage’s concepts or its central theme, your ad is eligible to show on that webpage (also known as an automatic placement).
+When your keyword (using the “Content” keyword setting) matches a webpage’s concepts or its central theme, your ad is eligible to show on that webpage (also known as an automatic placement).
 Whether your ad actually shows there is determined by a number of factors, including your language and location targeting and the recent browsing history of the person seeing your ad.

 When your topic matches a webpage’s central theme, your ad is eligible to show on that webpage.
 Whether your ad actually shows there is determined by a number of factors such as your language and location targeting.